Bunce Court School: Final years

 The last children to come to Bunce Court were orphaned Nazi concentration camp survivors who no longer knew what normal life was like.
-One such boy was Sidney Finkel, born Sevek Finkelstein in Poland, who survived the Piotrkow ghetto, deportation to a slave labour camp, separation from his family and imprisonment at Czestochowa, Buchenwald and Theresienstadt concentration camps.
+One such boy was Sidney Finkel, born Sevek Finkelstein in Poland, who survived the Piotrków Trybunalski ghetto, deportation to a slave labour camp, separation from his family and imprisonment at Częstochowa, Buchenwald and Theresienstadt concentration camps.
 He arrived in England in August 1945 at the age of 14 and, along with 10 other Polish boys, was sent to Bunce Court.
 Traumatized, he and the others were treated with love and care.
 In his 2006 memoir, Sevek and the Holocaust: The Boy Who Refused to Die, he said his two years at Bunce Court "turned me back into a human being".

 After the war, Essinger hired Dr. Fridolin Friedmann to be headmaster of the school, but his tenure was brief, caused by her interference with his work.
 In addition, after the war, a number of the refugee teachers left the school.
 Already difficult to staff, the situation did not improve after the war; rather, the low salary and remote location made recruitment of new teachers increasingly difficult.
 In 1948, her eyesight failing badly, unable to manage it herself and, according to some, unable to conceive of anyone else running the school, Essinger closed Bunce Court School.